At seventeen

 At seventeen I got a tattoo to carve her bodily existence into mine.

-At seventeen I regretted never telling her how much I loved her, and how much she’d always meant to me.
+At seventeen I regretted never telling her how much I loved her.
 She will never know.

 At seventeen I decided I’d rather be sentimental or too much in judgmental eyes than to keep my love or admiration silent.